 Couples are now out of pocket up to an additional $1000 on average (for a standard IVF cycle), placing greater financial and emotional pressure on what is already a stressful time, according to fertility expert Dr David Wilkinson, of City Fertility Centre Melbourne.

-“We have seen a trend emerging with many of our patients now thinking twice about having subsequent IVF cycles if the first one fails and some are asking about the option of having two embryos implanted to save on costs,” Dr Wilkinson said.
+“We have seen a trend emerging, with many of our patients now thinking twice about having subsequent IVF cycles if the first one fails, and some are asking about the option of having two embryos implanted to save on costs,” Dr Wilkinson said.

-“The thought of people not achieving their dream of having a baby because of Medicare rebate changes is saddening, as is the risk of multiple births to get around the financial burden.”
+“The thought of people not achieving their dream of having a baby because of Medicare rebate changes is saddening, as is the risk of multiple births to get around the financial burden.

-Dr Wilkinson said that in response to the Medicare rebate changes, they had amended their payment structure in an effort to ease the financial burden on patients.
+Dr Wilkinson said that in response to the Medicare rebate changes, City Fertility had amended its payment structure in an effort to ease the financial burden on patients.

 “While we can’t change the new Medicare rules, we have been working hard to find other solutions to minimise the stress associated with undergoing IVF,” he said.

-Melbourne 1300 781 483
+Melbourne, 1300 781 483

-Brisbane City 1800 123 483
+Brisbane City, 1800 123 483

-Brisbane Southside 1800 483 483
+Brisbane Southside, 1800 483 483

-Gold Coast 1300 859 116
+Gold Coast, 1300 859 116